 The potential exists to do better and reduce the footprint of the event.
-Already several artists have toured the country utilizing biodiesel as thier transportation fuel.
+Already several artists have toured the country utilizing biodiesel as their transportation fuel.

 The success of the biodiesel utilization at Virgin, allowed Cat to use B99.9 at the next Farm Aid concert in NYC.